Exploring The Relationship Between Addiction And Anger Management

 - Self-awareness and knowing what makes you upset

 Moreover, unresolved anger can contribute to broken relationships, poor mental performance, and emotional wounds that can lead to substance abuse experimentation.
 Underlying feelings can cause individuals to experience anger.
-If you are struggling, reach out to a treatment expert to treat both problems at their core.

 - OR -

-Addiction to Anger: Highs and Lows
+Addiction To Anger: Highs And Lows

 Anger can be an empowering and therapeutic emotion when released in a healthy way, but it can also be addictive.
 Just like individuals who seek thrills for the adrenaline rush, some people have the same effect from anger.
 Individuals can become addicted to endorphins they feel when they get angry.
 Like all “highs,” once the feeling wears off, individuals can feel anxious or depressed.
 This can cause someone to seek thrills in the form of drugs.
-Stimulants like cocaine can provide excitement and can increase feelings of euphoria to replace anger.
+Stimulants like Cocaine can provide excitement and can increase feelings of euphoria to replace anger.
 If someone can no longer acquire their substance of choice, he or she may revert back to angry feelings or develop a habit for emotional support.

 Take Control Today